Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 1. Select **Save** and then **Continue** to confirm the update.
 1. Repeat the above steps for your other app.

 You're now ready to deploy the code.
-Ensure that if you've locked down access to your SCM/advanced tool site, you enable sufficient access for GitHub to be able to deploy.
+Ensure that if you've locked down access to your SCM/advanced tool site, you enable sufficient access for GitHub to be able to reach your apps.

 1. Go to one of your apps.
 1. In the left pane, select **Deployment Center** and make sure you're on the **Settings** tab.